pandas-dev/pandas/doc/source/getting_started/install.rst

 SQL databases
 ^^^^^^^^^^^^^

-Can be managed with the ``postgresql, mysql, sql-other`` extras, depending on required sql compatibility.
+Can be managed as optional_extra with ``pandas[postgresql, mysql, sql-other]``, depending on required sql compatibility.

 ========================= ================== =============================================================
 Dependency                Minimum Version    Notes